PROTEIN DESIGN AND ENGINEERING OF THE NEXT GENERATION BIOLOGICS

 What does this mean concretely

-• We utilize a variety of experimental techniques to address our above-mentioned objectives.
-With the advent of chip-based DNA synthesis we can test thousands of sequences and screen them for their functions using next generation sequencing.
-This way we can also generate detailed sequence-function landscapes.
-We heavily rely on flow cytometry as we are display technologies (such as yeast display) to evaluate protein and peptide binding, as well as protein folding.
-We also use a variety of biochemical assays such as size exclusion chromatography, circular dichroism, biolayer interferometry, ELISA, and more.
+• We utilize a variety of experimental techniques to address our objectives mentioned above.
+With the advent of chip-based DNA synthesis, we can test thousands of sequences and screen them for their functions using next-generation sequencing.
+We can examine proteins for their new functionalities and generate detailed sequence-function landscapes.
+We heavily rely on flow cytometry as we are using display technologies (such as yeast display) to evaluate protein and peptide binding, as well as protein folding.
+We further utilize lentivirus systems to either evaluate viral proteins or modify cell lines as needed.
+We also use a variety of biochemical assays, such as size exclusion chromatography, circular dichroism, biolayer interferometry, ELISA, and more.

 Announcements